Fortnite Battle Royale: Ports

-Fortnite Battle Royale was released for the Nintendo Switch on June 12, 2018, following widespread rumors leading up to E3 that year.
+Fortnite Battle Royale was released for the Nintendo Switch on June 12, 2018, following widespread rumors leading up to that year's iteration of E3, a video game trade show.
 Announced during a Nintendo Direct presentation, the game supported cross-platform play with all systems except PlayStation 4.
 Using their Epic Games account, players could transfer their inventory, Battle Pass progress, and in-game currency between compatible platforms.
 It was the first game on the Switch to offer direct voice chat, using software provided by Vivox.
 After the release, Vivox made its voice chat software development kit available to other developers creating Switch games.
 Additionally, in March 2018, Epic announced that Fortnite Battle Royale would be developed for Android and iOS mobile devices.
 The iOS beta version came first, becoming widely available on April 2, 2018, while the Android beta version released on August 9, initially exclusive to select Samsung devices.
 Invitations to other Android users began on August 13, and by October 11, the Android version became available to all users without an invite.

 Initially, Epic did not distribute the Android version through the Google Play Store, instead offering it via a sideloaded installer on its website, or through Samsung's Galaxy Apps store.
 Epic cited a desire for its microtransactions not to be subject to the Google Play Store's 30% revenue share, which it considered disproportionate to the services provided by the store.
 Epic wanted an exemption from Google's revenue cut for in-app purchases, a request Google declined.
-Within a month of launch, at least 32 clones of Fortnite’s installer appeared on the Google Play Store, with approximately half containing malware.
+Within a month of launch, at least 32 clones of Fortnites installer appeared on the Google Play Store, with approximately half containing malware.
 Epic's installer included warnings to encourage users to re-enable device security settings and to avoid unofficial downloads.
 A vulnerability in the original installer, discovered by Google, was patched by Epic within 48 hours, and no exploitation was reported.
 In April 2020, Epic reversed its decision and released Fortnite on Google Play, stating that distributing the game outside the store placed third-party software at a disadvantage due to security warnings and limitations imposed by Google.